 I made these stuffed cookie bars again this past weekend for two reasons.
 First… look at them.
 The melty peppermint filling is an obvious excuse to make them again.
 And again.
 And again.

 Second, I went a little crazy buying Halloween candy this year and have been on the prowl for recipes to use up all my extras.
-I don’t get any trick-or-treaters at my apartment.
+And who doesn’t like chocolate chip cookies + candy?

 I only used 1 and 1/4 cups of mini chocolate chips in the cookie dough because there is extra chocolate going into the middle layer with the peppermint patties.
 I didn’t want the chocolate to overpower the mint OR the cookie dough base itself.